Will Construction and Extrinsic Evidence

 A patent ambiguity is a ambiguity or contradiction that is evident from the will itself.
 Examples of patent ambiguities include identifying a beneficiary, but failing to mention the gift; giving a gift to one beneficiary, then later in the will, giving the same gift to another, or stating that a beneficiary has a specific proportional interest in property, then later repeating the same devisement to the same beneficiary but with a different proportional interest.
 Patent ambiguities may arise from the testator or from scrivener's error, where the ambiguity arose because of a mistake in drafting the document, or from the indiscriminate use of boilerplate language in constructing the will.

 Jurisdictions differ as to whether they will admit extrinsic evidence to resolve patent ambiguities.
-Many courts do not admit any extrinsic evidence at all, and this was the predominant ruling of courts in the past.
+Many courts do not admit extrinsic evidence, and this was the predominant rule of courts in the past.
 However, courts are increasingly allowing extrinsic evidence, especially when the ambiguity has arisen because of a scrivener's error, although they differ as to what kind of evidence is admissible.
 For instance, many courts allow evidence to show the testator's intent, while others specifically exclude such evidence, ruling that the testator's intent should only be found in the will itself.

 Latent Ambiguities